aulwardana/cids-sim-doc/docs/source/cids.fl.model.rst

 .. _cids.fl.model:

-This document explains the code in the provided Jupyter notebook for defining a deep neural network model using Keras in a Non-IID Federated Learning scenario.
+This page explains the deep neural network model in CIDS-Sim.
+The hidden layers follow a funnel-shaped architecture, progressively reducing the number of neurons by half in each subsequent layer, starting from a count equal to the dataset's input features.
+This configuration allows initial layers to capture general patterns, while deeper layers distill these into higher-level, discriminative features.
+The hierarchical compression promotes efficient learning of abstract representations, enhancing the model's ability to generalize to unseen data by focusing on essential patterns and discarding noise.

 1. Function: `create_model(input_shape)`
 ----------------------------------------